cloudblue/connect-eaas-core/docs/tutorials/webapp/ui.md

   .then(settings);
 ```

-As you can see this two js files act as the entrypoint for index.html and settings.html respectively.
+As a result, your created js files will act as entrypoints for the `index.html` and the `settings.html` respectively.

 !!! note
-    Please also note that in these entrypoint an instance of the `Connect UI Toolkit` application
-    is instantiated and then passed to the `index` and `settings` function described above.
+    The `Connect UI Toolkit` application instantiates the aforementioned entrypoints and then passes to `index` and `settings`.
-    The argument of the `createApp` function is an object that tell to the application to
+    Furthermore, the `createApp` function takes an object as an argument; this object is used by the demo application to
     export a `Card` widget as an HTML custom element.

 ## Rebuild your Docker image

-As you did for testing your extension's API run:
+Once your user interface is defined, compose a docker image by using the following command:

 ``` bash
 $ docker compose build
 ```

-This time this build installs the Node.js dependencies you declared in your `package.json`.
+As a result, your declared node.js dependencies from `package.json` will be installed.

 ## Run your extension

+Use the following command to launch your extension:

 ``` bash
 $ docker compose up chart_dev
 ```

-When the container starts, it will build your UI artifacts.
+When your container is launched, it will also build your UI artifacts.